Abstracted-Labs/InvArch/README.md

 <div align="Center">
 <h1>InvArch</h1>
 <h2> The Future of Innovation </h2>
-The world’s first intellectual property tokenization & networking platform  .
+The world’s first intellectual property tokenization & networking platform.
 <br>
 Official Repository for the InvArch platform 💡
 Built on Substrate